FPS-Unlocker-291/Roblox-FPS-Unlocker/README.md

 # Roblox-FPS-Unlocker
-This is a program that stops Roblox from making your fps 60 at max making it possible to have over 60 fps while playing games
+This is a program that stops Roblox from making your fps 60 at max making it possible to have over 60 fps while playing Roblox Games.

 Download `Roblox-FPS-Unlocker.exe`, run it and it's done!